sabaa78/DPDK/README.md

 ##4.
 Create Additional RX/TX Queues
 In the following step, we will add a new queue while operating in TAP mode.
 However, before proceeding, it is recommended to retrieve relevant configuration details using the show config fwd command.

 ##5.
 Create Flow Filtering Rule in testpmd
 To direct specific types of traffic to designated queues, you can create a flow filtering rule in testpmd using the following command.
 `flow create 0 ingress pattern eth / ipv4 / udp / end actions queue index 0 / end`
-##5.
-Create Flow Filtering Rule in testpmd
-To direct specific types of traffic to designated queues, you can create a flow filtering rule in testpmd using the following command.
-`flow create 0 ingress pattern eth / ipv4 / udp / end actions queue index 0 / end`

 ##6.
 Install and Run tcpreplay
 install [tcpreplay](https://github.com/appneta/tcpreplay/releases/tag/v4.5.1) from main source.